cytoflow/cytoflow/docs/user_manual/tutorials/computational_cytometry.rst

 Also, the tSNE algorithm can also peform better or worse using different ways of measuring "distance" in the original high-dimensional space.
-For two or three channels, `euclidean` is fine, but for higher numbers of channels `cosine` seems to work better.
-Finally, this performs *much* better on scaled data, so we're using `logicle` for all of the channels.
+For two or three channels, ``euclidean`` is fine, but for higher numbers of channels ``cosine`` seems to work better.
+Finally, this performs *much* better on scaled data, so we're using ``logicle`` scale for all of the channels.
 Just as with self-organizing maps, there are a number of parameters that can change the performance of the algorithm.
 Read the operation documentation for details.

 As with self-organizing maps, we add a *tSNE* operation and tell it what channels and scales to use.